TestYauheni/MyCV/README.md

 Skills:

-- Experience in manual and automated software testing
+- Experience in manual  software testing
 - Knowledge of software testing methodologies and tools
 - Ability to plan and execute test cases and test suites
 - Familiarity with JIRA and other issue tracking software